$\delta$-$r$-Hyperideals and $\phi$-$\delta$-$r$-Hyperideals of Commutative Krasner Hyperrings: Conclusion

 \section{Conclusion}

 In this study, we defined the expansion of $r$-hyperideals and extended this concept to $\phi$-$\delta$-$r$-hyperideal over commutative Krasner hyperring with nonzero identity.
-We looked at some of their essential characteristics and provided some examples.
+We investigated some of their essential characteristics and provided some examples.
 We also looked into the relations between these structures.
-The overall framework of these structures is then explained using a number of major conclusions.
+The overall framework of these structures is then explained providing a number of major conclusions.
 We obtained some specific results explaining the structures.
-For instance, we indicated that when $\Re$ satisfies the strong annihilator condition, $N$ is a proper hyperideal and $\delta$ is an expansion of hyperideals, $P$ is $\delta$-$r$-hyperideal if and only if $N\cdot M\subseteq P$ and $ann(N)=0$ implies $M\subseteq\delta(P)$ for finitely generatered hyperideal $N$ and hyperideal $M$ of $\Re$.
+For instance, we indicated that when $\Re$ satisfies the strong annihilator condition, $\mathcal{N}$ is a proper hyperideal and $\delta$ is an expansion of hyperideals, $\mathcal{P}$ is a $\delta$-$r$-hyperideal if and only if $\mathcal{N}\cdot \mathcal{M}\subseteq \mathcal{P}$ and $ann(\mathcal{N})=0$ implies $\mathcal{M}\subseteq\delta(\mathcal{P})$ for finitely generatered hyperideal $\mathcal{N}$ and hyperideal $\mathcal{M}$ of $\Re$.
 Then we also showed that a similar result is satisfied for $\phi$-$\delta$-$r$-hyperideals of $\Re$.

-This study offers a significant advance to the classification of Krasner hyperideals.
-Following this paper, it is feasible to investigate additional algebraic structures and do research on their properties.
-Based on our study, we present open problems to researchers as follows:
+This study offers a significant advance to the classification of hyperideals in Krasner hyperrings.
+Following this paper, it is feasible to investigate additional algebraic hyperstructures, such as Krasner $(m,n)$-hyperrings, and do research on their properties.
+Based on our study, we present some open problems for future work to researchers as follows:

-1)\qquad To describe 2-absorbing $\delta$-$r$-hyperideals;
+1) To describe 2-absorbing $\delta$-$r$-hyperideals;

-2)\qquad To consider $\delta$-$r$-subhypermodules;
+2) To consider $\delta$-$r$-subhypermodules;

-3)\qquad To think $\phi$-$\delta$-$r$-subhypermodules.\\
+3) To think $\phi$-$\delta$-$r$-subhypermodules.\\